msizanoen1/rust-riscv/README.md

 ```

 # Usage
-To compile a program, pass `--target <path to repo>/spec/riscv64gc-unknown-linux-gnu.json` to Cargo.
+To compile a program, pass `--target riscv64gc-unknown-linux-gnu` to Cargo.
 Also make sure `rustc` use the RISC-V cross toolchain by setting the `RUSTFLAGS` environment variable to `-C linker=riscv64-unknown-linux-gnu`.
 If the program depends on C code, set the `CC_riscv64gc_unknown_linux_gnu` to the cross compiler and set `CFLAGS_riscv64gc_unknown_linux_gnu` to `-mabi=lp64d -fPIC`.
 If the build process report failure to build `libc` crate, you can use the `libc` crate port for RISC-V and run `cargo update -p libc`: